MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 ### Quiet zones around QR Codes

 To be read correctly, QR codes require a margin around all sides of the code.
-This margin must not contain and printed content and should be four modules (a single black square in the code) wide.
+This margin must not contain any printed content and should be four modules (a single black square in the code) wide.

 The [QR spec](https://www.qrcode.com/en/howto/code.html) contains more information about quiet zones.